Chocobozzz/OpenVPN-Admin/README.md

   * If you are using any other web server than Apache like NGinx, you need to set it up manually to serve the web application.
   * Once the installation is finished browse to `http://your_hostname_or_ip/index.php?installation` to create your admin user.

+## Tests

+Only tested on Raspberry Pi 3 with Raspbian Buster (No GUI).

 ## Usage